 Early last month, the Dubai Lynx were handed out during an award ceremony and dinner at the luxurious Madinat Jumeirah, Dubai.

 Organized by the same company behind the Cannes Lions, the Dubai Lynx celebrates the best creative thinking in the Middle East.
 This year’s Festival saw more than 2,600 entries across 17 categories from 22 countries.
 The Grand Prix in the Branded Content & Entertainment category went to Memac Ogilvy and Nestle Middle East for “TummyFish.”
 Created for Nestle’s United for Healthier Kids program, TummyFish was a storybook, mobile app and game designed to convince young children (4 to 6) that they had a live fish in their tummy, and they needed to look after the fish by drinking lots of water every day.
-Within Nestle’large portfolio of food and beverage brands, Nestle Pure Life is its primary water brand.
+Within Nestle’s large portfolio of food and beverage brands, Nestle Pure Life is its primary water brand.

 “The Tummyfish initiative is based on scientifically-proven behavioral change principles, and powered by creativity to make it a fun social tool,” said Patricia El Chammas, United for Healthier Kids Manager at Nestlé Middle East, when TummyFish launched.
 “It uses messaging interventions to help parents act in ways that encourage their children to adopt healthy behaviors, and gently nudges them and their kids towards actions that are in their best interest.”